 In rural areas, the trend is down for all modes of transport, with the exception of PMDs motorized users.

-On motorways, the trend is down for pedestrians and car users, but up for powered two-wheelers users.
+On motorways, the trend is down for pedestrians and car users, but up for powered two-wheelers users and for seriously injured in car.

 Last 12 months